madanyc/workfront-learn.en/help/custom-data/create-left-right-expressions.md

 ---
 title: Create LEFT / RIGHT expressions
-description:  Learn how to use the LEFT/RIGHT expressions in a calculated field in Adobe Workfront.
+description:  Learn how to use the LEFT/RIGHT expressions in a calculated field in Adobe [!DNL Workfront].
 activity: use
 type: tutorial
 team: Technical Marketing